KevinRemde/Depl_Challenge/README.md

 ### Create a web app (Linux Preview) in Azure and configure it to pull your app container

 Did you know that you can connect/associate a linux-based container to/with an Azure Web App?
 Try it out.
-Set it up to pull your croc-hunter container from your Docker hub registry.
+Set it up to pull your croc-hunter container from your Docker hub registry. _Bonus kudos for you if you configure your app to refresh when a newer version of the container is put in your Docker hub registry._

+### And then try this...

+Change the croc-hunter.go file, line 44, to run "game2.js".
+Re-build and re-push your container, and see if the boat starts shooting fish instead of laserbeams.

 ## Extra Credit